 U.S. Consular Officer to hold office hours for U.S. Citizens in St. Martin and Anguilla

-A Consular Officer from the U.S. Embassy in Barbados will visit Anguilla, May 26-28 and St. Martin, May 29-30, 2014 to provide American Citizens Services and to accept applications for U.S. passports and Consular Reports of Birth Abroad (CRBA).
+A Consular Officer from the U.S. Embassy in Barbados will visit Anguilla, from Monday, October 6th to Wednesday, October 8th, 2014 to provide American Citizens Services and to accept applications for U.S. passports and Consular Reports of Birth Abroad (CRBA).
 Visa cases will not be discussed.

 IMPORTANT NOTICE: We will no longer accept handwritten passport application forms.
 You must fill out all passport application forms online, then print and bring with you.
 Please have all forms completed prior to your appointment, and bring originals and copies of all supporting documents.

 Appointments in St. Martin will be held at the CCI (Chambre de Commerce et Industrie), Rue Jean Jacques Fayel, Concordia, Marigot: